Fatah–Hamas conflict: Overview

 Hamas was founded in 1987, soon after the First Intifada broke out, as an offshoot of the Egyptian Muslim Brotherhood.
 It is a Palestinian Sunni-Islamist fundamentalist organization, which is regarded, either in whole or in part, as a terrorist organization by several countries and international organizations, including by Australia, Canada, the European Union, Israel, Japan, Paraguay, the United Kingdom, and the United States.

+In 1996, Hamas called for an intifada against Yasser Arafat.
+Palestinian Intelligence Chief Amin al-Hindi blamed Hamas for instigating a series of protests in August 1996 in Tulkarm in an effort to subvert the Fatah-led Palestinian Authority, stating that "We have put our hands on messages from abroad instructing people inside the territories to stage riots...."

 Tensions between Fatah and Hamas began to rise in 2005 after the death of Yasser Arafat in November 2004.
 After the legislative election on 25 January 2006, which resulted in a Hamas victory, relations were marked by sporadic factional fighting.
 This became more intense after the two parties repeatedly failed to reach a deal to share government power, escalating in June 2007 and resulting in Hamas' takeover of Gaza.
 A major issue was control over the border crossings, especially the Rafah Border Crossing.

 Hamas leader Ismail Haniyeh formed a new PA government on 29 March 2006 comprising mostly Hamas members.
 Fatah and other factions had refused to join, especially as Hamas refused to accept the Quartet's conditions, such as recognition of Israel and earlier agreements.
 As a result, a substantial part of the international community, especially Israel, the United States and European Union countries, refused to deal with the Hamas government and imposed sanctions.
 Following the abduction by Hamas militants of Gilad Shalit on 25 June 2006 in a cross-border raid via a tunnel out of Gaza, Israel detained nearly a quarter of PLC members and ministers on the West Bank during August 2006, intensified the boycott of Gaza and took other punitive measures.

 Calls for the implementation of the Cairo Declaration, including the formation of a unity government and the cessation of violence between Fatah and Hamas, were made in the Fatah–Hamas Mecca Agreement of 8 February 2007.
 The Hamas government was replaced on 17 March 2007 by a national unity government headed by Haniyeh comprising Hamas and Fatah ministers.
 In June 2007, Hamas fighters took control of the Gaza Strip and removed all Fatah officials.
 President Abbas, on 14 June, declared a state of emergency, dismissed Haniyeh's national unity government and appointed an emergency government, and suspended articles of the Basic Law to circumvent the needed PNC approval.

 Hamas has been the de facto governing authority of the Gaza Strip since its takeover in June 2007.
 Since then, it has fought several wars with Israel, and the Palestinian Authority has been split into two polities, each seeing itself as the true representative of the Palestinian people – the Fatah-ruled Palestinian National Authority and the Hamas Government in Gaza.